This post was first shared in February 2011.

 Step 1

 Cut out a heart, turn it upside down, and fold.
-If you’d like a tutorial on cutting hearts, Make and Takes has a nice one here.
+If you’d like a tutorial on cutting hearts, this tutorial will make it easy.

 Step 2